-The tax identification number is used to identify taxpayers in the taxation process.
-It ensures that tax returns, notifications, and correspondence can always be clearly assigned to the respective taxpayer.
+The tax identification number is used to identify the taxpayer in the tax assessment process.
+It ensures that tax returns, notices, and correspondence can always be clearly assigned to the respective taxpayer.

-The tax identification number is a "non-descriptive number."
-This means that it does not reveal any personal data or the responsible tax office.
+The tax identification number is a “non-descriptive number.”
+This means that neither personal data nor the responsible tax office can be deduced from the number itself.

 Every newborn child and all new citizens are automatically assigned a tax identification number when they first register in Germany.
-It remains valid for life and does not change when you move or get married.
+It remains valid for life and does not change even if you move or get married.

 You can usually find your tax identification number